au-ts/lionsos/examples/vmfs/README.md

-# Virtualised Filesystems
+# Virtualised Filesystem

 This example system showcases a Filesystem (FS) being virtualised in a Linux VM on LionsOS.
 The raw byte data comes from a native block driver (virtIO or MMC) and a FS is exposed to userspace in VM from a FS implementation.
-A Userspace IO driver then map Linux's File I/O APIs to LionsOS' equivalent, allowing native clients such as Micropython to access the filesystem without having a native FS implementation.
+A userspace driver then map Linux's File I/O APIs to LionsOS' equivalent, allowing native clients such as Micropython to access the filesystem without having a native FS implementation.
+This driver accesses the command, completion queue and data regions via UIO, which is coded as a series of memory regions in a DTS overlay.

 This approach ensure complex FS implementations are contained in a VM, where vulnerabilities in the implementation does not have the potential to bring down the entire system.
 We could just reboot the VM if we detect a fault.

-Thus the name of this system, "VFS", has a different meaning than what you might be used to.

 ## High level overview
 ```